-A Non-Reciprocal Spousal Trust is a wonderful estate planning tool in which you can place the money that you would otherwise have in your own name for retirement or would place in your 401k (or other retirement account).
+A Non-Reciprocal Spousal Trust is a beautiful estate planning tool in which you can place the money that you would otherwise have in your name for retirement or would place in your 401k (or other retirement accounts).
 A retirement like an IRA or 401k limits your investments, while the Non-Reciprocal Spousal Trust allows you to invest in anything; real estate, closely held companies, foreign companies or even in precious metals.

 3. Non-Reciprocal Spousal Trusts: For Asset Protection:

 Similar value can be provided by using Spousal Trusts for asset protection in your estate plan.
 Under the rules for 2013, Non-Reciprocal Spousal Trusts allow married couples to shelter up to $10,500,000 from creditors.
 An additional advantage is that all the growth in value on those assets over the years avoids the federal estate and gift tax and, if the person is a resident of Pennsylvania, after one year the assets in the trust avoid the Pennsylvania Inheritance Tax.

 4. Life Insurance to Avoid Inheritance Taxes for LGBT Couples:

 The Pennsylvania Inheritance Tax rates for giving your same-sex partner cash at your death is 15%.
 But there is no tax on providing a same-sex partner the same amount of money in the form of life insurance.
 A little imagination in estate planning for LGBT couples can save a considerable amount in taxes.

 5. Selecting the Right Assets to Make Charitable Gifts: